openrndr/orx/orx-noise/README.md

 ### hammersley/DemoHammersley4D01

-Demo that visualizes a 4D Hammersley point set in a 3D space, with colors determined by the 4th dimension.
+Demo visualizing a 4D Hammersley point set in a 3D space, with colors determined by the 4th dimension.

-The application is configured at a resolution of 720x720 pixels.
-A sphere mesh is created using the `sphereMesh` utility, and a total of 10,000 4D points are generated with the `hammersley4D` sequence.
-These points are scaled, translated, and rendered as small spheres.
+A total of 10,000 4D points are generated with the `hammersley4D` sequence.
+These points are mapped to a cubical volume and rendered as small spheres.
 The color of each sphere is modified based on the 4th dimension of its corresponding point by shifting the hue in HSV color space.

 This program employs the `Orbital` extension, enabling camera interaction for 3D navigation of the scene.
-Rendering occurs within the draw loop, providing continuous visualization of the point distribution.

 ![hammersley-DemoHammersley4D01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-noise/images/hammersley-DemoHammersley4D01Kt.png)